 Abstract.
-Several studies have investigated the properties of the workspace of robotic chains opened with the purpose of emphasizing its geometric and kinematic characteristics, to devise analytical algorithms and procedures for its design.
+Several studies have investigated the properties of the workspace open chains robotics with the purpose of emphasizing its geometric and kinematic characteristics, and to devise analytical algorithms and procedures for its design.
 The workspace of a manipulator robot is considered of great interest from theoretical and practical viewpoint.
-In this paper, the workspace topology is defined by the number of kinematic solutions, the number of cusps and nodes that appear on the workspace boundary.
-In the classical cases used in Industry, manipulators, to change posture, need to pass through a singularity of the joint space.
-A 3-revolute (3R) manipulator can execute a non singular change of posture if and only if there is at least one point in its workspace with exactly three coincident inverse kinematic solutions.
-In this work, a multi-objective optimization problem is formulated with the aim of obtaining the optimal geometric parameters of robot which must obey the topology specified by the designer.
-The maximum workspace volume, the maximum system stiffness and the optimum dexterity are considered as multi-objective functions.
+The workspace topology is defined by the number of kinematic solutions, the number of cusps and nodes that appear on the workspace boundary.
+In the classic applications in the industry, manipulators need to pass through singularities of the joint space to change their posture.
+A 3-revolute (3R) manipulator can execute a non singular change of posture if and only if there is at least one point in its workspace which has exactly three coincident solutions of the inverse kinematic model.
+In this work, a mulit-objective optimization problem is formulated with the aim of obtaining the optimal geometric parameters of robot which must obey the topology specified by the designer.
+The maximum workspace volume, the maximum system stiffness and the optimum dexterity are considered as the multi-objective functions.
 In addition, the optimization problem is subject to penalties that control the topology, forcing it to occupy a certain portion of the workspace.
-One sequential technique and two evolution algorithms are applied to obtain the problem solution.
-Two applications are presented to show the efficiency of the proposed methodology.
+A sequential technique and evolutions algorithms are applied in the solution of the problem.
+Some applications are presented to show the efficiency of the proposed methodology.